 14. Add Boxes

-Lisa Kahn uses boxes to add a small bit of mystery to coffee table decor.
-“Boxes give us the opportunity to hide or reveal as we desire,” she says.
+Lisa Kahn uses boxes to add a tiny bit of mystery to coffee table decor.
+“Boxes allow us to hide or reveal as we desire,” she says.
 “I love a beautiful box on a coffee table because it gives us a place to store clutter or to conceal a treasure you want to reveal upon closer inspection.”
-To Kahn, fine box-making is an art form, as “there are so many wonderful boxes made of wood, crystal, mother of pearl, and more.”

 15. Focus on Candles

-Kahn also recommends using candles as coffee table decor, as they “bring a warm glow to a room, and add a touch of sacred energy that can be shared with family and friends.”
+Kahn also recommends using candles as coffee table decor, as they “bring a warm glow to a room and add a touch of sacred energy that can be shared with family and friends.”
 Kahn describes candles as a “magnetic power almost parallel to our ancestors gathering around bonfires to share stories and songs during ancient times.”

 16. Go Minimal